sjtu-mvasl-robotics/AnyBipe/README.md

 4. **Converting Reward Functions to Real-world Metrics**: The code converts the generated reward functions to real-world measurable metrics.
 The conversion process is done using the mapping table in the `src/eval/mapping` directory.
 The conversion script can also be found in `utils/misc.py`.

 5. **Running and Simple Pose Tracking in Gazebo and Real-world**: The code runs the robot in Gazebo simulation and real-world experiments.
 The tracking process is done using the tracking script in the `src/eval/eval.py` and `src/eval/eval_real.py` files.
+Safety check function is provided in `src/eval/SA.py`.

 6. **Collecting Feedback**: The code automatically collects feedback from both Gazebo simulation and real-world experiments.
 The feedback collection process is done using the feedback script in the `src/eval/realworld_reward.py` file.